Pranay92/collaborate/README.md

 2. You can fork and play around and add new features to it instead of making a feature request while using a paid app.
 3. It provides a lot of insights as to how to deal with lots of traffic when using node and how to scale it.

+# Note

+All the active development is done the **develop** branch.
+Only releases will be merged on the master as and when done.

 # License

 This software is licensed under the MIT license specifications.